-Product Reviews for the home-bound: Samsung’s mid-priced Galaxy S10e phone and Aukey’s speedy chargers
+Product Reviews for the home-bound: Samsung’s mid-priced Galaxy S10e phone and Aukey's speedy chargers | Hawaii Reporter

 I looked at two Aukey units.

-Their 65W PB-D4 model has dual USB C ports and is compact so it works both for home or travel.
+Their 65W PB-B4 model has dual USB C ports and is compact so it works both for home or travel.
 It’s smaller size makes it ideal for taking on the road.
 It’s priced at $54.99 on Amazon.

 I also tested Aukey’s more powerful 60W PA-D5 wall charger also with dual USB C ports, that optimal better for home or office.
 It’s a little bigger and has a bit more input.
 It costs $29.99.